 The initiatives we fund address obstacles that are more difficult for students from low-income households to overcome than for their higher-income peers.
 At Ascendium we work to make postsecondary degrees, certificates and other job credentials available to as many learners as possible.

 Specifically, we focus on learners from low-income backgrounds, especially those in historically underrepresented groups: first-generation students, incarcerated adults, rural community members, students of color and veterans.

 Many learners face disparities in opportunity, income and access to education.
 We seek to level the playing field by removing barriers to and providing equitable opportunities for a chance at a better life through education.

 Students from low-income families are less likely to complete a bachelor's degree than their higher-income peers.

-Students who are from low-income families and are the first in their family to attend college have the lowest college completion rates.
+Students who are from low-income families and are the first in their family to pursue postsecondary education have the lowest completion rates.

-Despite growing college enrollment among students of color, blacks and Hispanics have lower levels of degree attainment than whites.
+Despite growing postsecondary enrollment, students of color have lower levels of degree attainment than white students.